Setting Up the Development Environment

 Component Requirement

-Operating System Virtual machine capable Windows or modern Linux distributions (Ubuntu 22.04)
+Operating System Virtual machine capable of running Windows or a modern Linux distribution (e.g., Ubuntu 22.04)

 Processor Dual-core